haihabi/PyNNcml/README.md

 # Dataset

 # Model Zoo
-In this project we supply a set of trained
+In this project we supply a set of trained networks in our [Model Zoo](model_zoo/model zoo.md), this networks are trained on our own dataset which is not publicly available.

 # TODO
 1. Create dataset